 “Well here,” Rodney swiped his finger along the table and a fully animated build-it-yourself burger was displayed directly on the table.
 “Just slide over what you want on it, if you don’t see it, just say it.”

 Jessica began assembling her animated lunch, hoping that she would be eating real food.
 She finished up and pressed the “YUMMY!” button at the bottom.
 Rodney got up, and quickly returned with a plate.
-Jessica was a bit disappointed when it was his half eaten steak instead of her perfect burger.
+Jessica was a bit disappointed and rather confused when it was his half eaten steak instead of her perfect burger.

 “I haven’t seen any servers in this place, who works here?”

-“No-one works here, it’s a diner,” replied Rodney like it was the most obvious thing in the universe.
+“No-one works here, it’s a diner.” replied Rodney like it was the most obvious thing in the universe.
 He paused for a moment thinking before he asked, “So where did you say you came from?”

 “I didn’t.”
 Jessica thought she would stop at that, but her mouth continued before she knew it.
 “I grew up in New York City, but now I live in a small town in Missouri.”